 Clear Channel Outdoor (CCO) Receives a Hold from Barrington

 Barrington analyst James Goss reiterated a Hold rating on Clear Channel Outdoor (CCO) today.
-The company’s shares closed last Monday at $2.47, close to its 52-week high of $2.63.
+The company’s shares closed last Thursday at $2.17.

-Clear Channel Outdoor has an analyst consensus of Hold, with a price target consensus of $2.35, representing a 1.7% upside.
+The word on The Street in general, suggests a Hold analyst consensus rating for Clear Channel Outdoor with a $2.25 average price target, a 2.3% upside from current levels.
 In a report issued on April 30, Morgan Stanley also maintained a Hold rating on the stock with a $2.50 price target.

 See today’s analyst top recommended stocks >>